DEV Community

 sudo apt install nginx -y

-**9.2.
-Configure Nginx Server Block:**
+2. Configure Nginx Server Block: Create a new Nginx configuration file.

-sudo nano /etc/nginx/sites-available/your-project
+sudo nano /etc/nginx/sites-available/your_project

 server {